JetBrains/space-app-tutorials/kotlin/app-homepage-react/README.md

 Two steps are required to implement an application homepage:
 * App must declare that it supports a homepage UI extension (see `InitPayload.kt`)
 * App must respond with html/css that will be displayed in an iframe for the homepage

+In this demo app the application server uses Ktor to serve static content and process API requests.
+Client code for the homepage is written using React and can be found in the `./client` directory.

 ## Running application locally